gina-santana/Parkinsons_image_classification/README.md

 * Build and train a convolution neural network that can accurately classify an image as being drawn by either **a)** a healthy patient or **b)** a patient with Parkinson's Disease

 ## Image Data: Acquisition and EDA
-* Images were organized as so:
+* The **spiral** image dataset (and similarily the **waves** image dataset) was organized in the following way:

 ![directory](images/Directory_hierarchy.jpg)
-###### Figure 1: Parent Directory 'Spiral' was split into 2 folders: 'training' and 'testing', each containing folders of images labeled as either 'healthy' or 'Parkinsons'
+###### Figure 1: Parent Directory 'Spiral' was split into 2 folders: 'training' and 'testing', each containing folders of images labeled as either 'healthy' or 'Parkinsons'.
+'Waves' was also split in the same format.

 The 'training, healthy' -labeled folder contained 36 images with the 'training, Parkinsons' - labeled folder also containing 36 images.
 The 'testing, healthy' - labeled folder contained 15 images and the 'testing, Parkinsons' - labeled folder also containing 36 images.

+* I decided to create separate CNN models for spiral images and wave images
 * An example of the raw spiral images:

 ![placeholder](images/Raw_images3.png)